cstrahan/codecampserver/README.txt

 Apache License 2.0

 To build and run this project, execute "click to build.bat".
- You must have the .Net Framework 3.5, .Net 2.0 SDK, and SQL Express (TcpIp,MixedMode enabled) installed.
+ You must have the .Net Framework 3.5 and SQL Express (TcpIp,MixedMode enabled) installed.

 The solution works in Visual Studio 2008.